-Acoustic stressors are not applicable to vegetation because of the lack of hearing capabilities of vegetation and will not be analyzed in this section.
+There is no evidence that underwater acoustic stressors impact marine vegetation.
+Acoustic stressors therefore are not applicable and will not be analyzed in this section.

 3.3.3.2 Explosive Stressors

 3.3.3.2.1 Impacts from Explosives

 Various types of explosives are used during training and testing activities.
 The type, number, and location of activities that use explosives are described in Section 3.0.3.3.2 (Explosive Stressors) and the resulting footprints on bottom habitats are quantified in Appendix F (Military Expended Materials and Direct Strike Impact Analysis) and summarized in Section 3.5 (Habitats).
 Most detonations would occur in waters greater than 200 ft. in depth and more than 3 NM from shore.